hannahtan222/Online-stationary-store/README.md

 -Database: MySQL

--Local Server:	XAMPP (Apache + MySQL)
+-Local Server:	Wampserver

 ## Getting Started

-1. Requirements
+### 1. Requirements
-XAMPP (provides Apache and MySQL), or any server that supports PHP and MySQL.
+WampServer (which provides Apache, MySQL, and PHP).

 A modern web browser (Google Chrome, Microsoft Edge, Firefox, or Safari).

-2. Clone this repository
+### 2. Clone this repository

 git clone https://github.com/hannahtan222/Online-stationary-store.git
-Extract/place the project folder into the XAMPP htdocs directory, for example:
+Extract/place the project folder into the WAMPSERVER htdocs directory.
-C:\xampp\htdocs\Online-stationary-store

-3. Start Apache and MySQL
+### 3. Start WampServer

-Open the XAMPP Control Panel and start both Apache and MySQL.
+Launch WampServer and ensure the icon in the system tray turns green (indicating Apache and MySQL are running).

-4. Set up the database
+### 4. Set up the database

 Open http://localhost/phpmyadmin.
 Create a new database named stationery_store.
 Select the database and use the Import function to import the project's SQL file (database_stationery_store.sql).
 The script automatically creates the required tables (categories, products, users, cart, orders, order_items, contact_messages) and pre-populates sample category and product data.

-5. Configure the database connection
+### 5. Configure the database connection

 Update config/db_connection.php with your local MySQL settings: php